RIPE Programme Committee Biographies

 Mike also serves on the Board of Directors and Programme Committee of UKNOF, and is Chair of the Board of Trustees of University of Greenwich Student's Union.

-He started his involvement with Internet organizations when he worked at ARIN as a software engineer.
-While there he helped implement ARIN's first IPv6 registry.
-Since then he moved to the RIPE NCC, working on the RIPE Database and eventually managed the RIPE NCC software engineering department.
-Shane started at ISC working on the ISC team that added DHCPv6 support to the ISC DHCP server.
-Later he moved to ISC, best known for making the BIND DNS server; eventually ending up as Director for DNS Software there.
+Shane started his involvement with Internet organisations when he worked at ARIN as a Software Engineer.
+While there, he helped to implement ARIN's first IPv6 registry.
+Shane then moved to the RIPE NCC, where he began working on the RIPE Database and eventually managed the RIPE NCC Software Engineering Department.
+Following this, Shane joined ISC – best known for making the BIND DNS server – to work on the team that added DHCPv6 support to the ISC DHCP server.
+He led the BIND 10 project at ISC, spent time as the Director of DNS Software and helped build the software for Dyn's Hivecast system.

 Brian Nisbet is the RIPE Working Group Chairs representative on the RIPE Programme Committee.
 He has been active in the RIPE community since RIPE 48 and he currently co-chairs the Anti-Abuse Working Group.
 His day job is Network Operations Manager for HEAnet, the Irish NREN, where he mostly makes sure the packets are flowing in the right direction.

-Benno Overeinder is a Senior Research Engineer at NLnet Labs.
+Benno Overeinder is managing director of NLnet Labs.
 NLnet Labs is a non-profit research lab whose mission is to build a bridge between academic results and practical deployment of new technology in our networks.
-As a research engineer, Benno is particularly interested how results from research have practical and operational implications on how we run our networks.
+In this context, Benno is particularly interested how results from research have practical and operational implications on how we run our networks.

 Before joining NLnet Labs in 2007, Benno obtained his MSc. and PhD. in Computer Science from the University of Amsterdam, the Netherlands.
 Until 2001, he was a researcher at the University of Amsterdam, and from 2001 to 2007, he worked as an assistant professor at the VU University Amsterdam.
-His topics of interest were parallel & distributed computing, run-time support and middleware systems, grid computing and resource management, intelligent autonomous systems and autonomic computing.
+His topics of interest were parallel and distributed computing, run-time support and middleware systems, grid computing and resource management, intelligent autonomous systems and autonomic computing and networking.

 Jan Žorž started his professional career in the RS-232/VAX VMS world in 1992 and continued through Novell and Windows environments all the way to Solaris and other UNIX derivatives that represent the native environment for the majority of his projects.